artur-baranov/artur-baranov/README.md

 - 🔭 I’m currently a PhD Student at Northwestern Department of Political Science

+- ⚡ You can access my [website](https://artur-baranov.github.io) to learn more.

 <!--
 **artur-baranov/artur-baranov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.